Although the dog-meat trade is illegal in the Philippines, more than 300,000 dogs are slaughtered in secret, annually.

 Eating dog meat carries high health risks.
 Consuming dog meat puts individuals at risk of infection from deadly parasites such as E. Coli 107 and Salmonella, as well as other serious and potentially deadly bacterial diseases such as anthrax, brucellosis, hepatitis, and leptospirosis.
 Dog meat is also linked to the spread of rabies, a disease which kills approximately 10,000 dogs and 300 people per year in the Philippines, according to ESDAW.

-David Barritt of animal welfare organization, Network for Animals (NFA) says, “the illegal dog meat industry in the Philippines causes indescribable physical and mental suffering of so many helpless dogs and puts human health at risk.”
+David Barritt of animal welfare organisation, Network for Animals (NFA) says, “the illegal dog meat industry in the Philippines causes indescribable physical and mental suffering of so many helpless dogs and puts human health at risk.”

 “In order to stop this from happening it becomes crucial to educate and work with local communities to raise awareness of the risks the dog meat industry poses to both human health and animal welfare,” he said.